How does Suzuki’s legendary dual-sport suit an off-road noob?

 As preparation for the big ride in this issue, I made a booking with Stay Upright to do a one-day Adventure Bike course on the DR650SE (see breakout).
 This was my very first experience riding off road.

 Initial impressions of the bike were positive.
-Suzuki has updated the graphics on the 2017 model, and our test bike also had a bashplate, handguards and carry rack added.
+Suzuki has updated the graphics, and our test bike also had a bashplate, handguards and carry rack added.
 The OE Bridgestone Trail Wings tyres looked ready for off-road adventure too.

 There are also plenty of signs you are on an old-school bike.
 You’ll need to turn that fuel tap on, and use a choke on this carburetted single.
 There was a weird thing on the rear axle that Youngy explained was a snail-cam chain adjuster.
 And the dash looks very 20th century – analogue speedo with trip meter and odo, plus just three lights: neutral, indicator and headlight.
 A fuel light would be useful, though real adventurers will argue that if you’re out in remote areas, a fuel light ain’t gonna save you.